Review – Sam & Max: Night of the Raving Dead

 Best Game Ever — Baldur’s Gate 2, Shadows of Amn

 When Jay asked me to write a “Best Game Ever” entry for Baldur’s Gate 2, my first instinct was to refuse the offer.
 Why?
 Because I love the game too much and I feared that nothing I could write would do it justice.
 It would be like trying to write a review for New York City.
 I mean where would you even begin something like that?
 How would you dissect something so steeped in its own mythology?
 Would you even want to?
 And just because here I am writing, does not mean that sentiment has changed.
 Whatever ideas I might express here will ultimately fall short of accurately encompassing the experience of playing Baldur’s Gate 2.
-However strong my control over language might be, it will ultimately prove woefully inadequate in approximating for you, the reader, the overall feeling I had as a player of Baldur’s Gate 2. → Read the rest
+However strong my control over language might be, it will ultimately prove woefully inadequate in approximating for you, the reader, the overall feeling I had as a player of Baldur’s Gate 2.
+So, now that I have promised you a complete and total failure let me follow through on that promise. → Readbot Chronicles

 Politicians aiming to censor games have an uphill battle